AnumitaS/AnuSamEcgAlgo/README.md

 | Christov | 10.78s | 0.999 | 15.99s | 0.989 |
 | HTompkins | 0.63s | 0.995 | 1.29s | 0.998 |

+**Note: Variations in the underlying hardware architecture—whether superior or inferior—will inherently alter absolute metrics, but they will never close the performance gap.
+Our algorithm possesses an immutable architectural advantage: under any identical computational constraints, it universally outpaces the competition in runtime execution while consistently delivering superior or, at minimum, peerless performance across all other benchmarks.

 ## Citation / Preprint
 If you use this work in your research, please cite our preprint: